adon-cloudcannon/landing-page-test/src/collections/experts/croissant-baguette.md

       We designed and developed a custom drag-and-drop "block format" site to allow the internal team to make updates while keeping the design integrity.
 The site scores 99% on GTmetrix despite its massive size.

+      Read more about the Fiducian website design and development on the [Partner Site of the Month study
+      &gt;](/blog/partner-site-of-the-month-fiducian-croissant-baguette/)

       <a target="_blank" rel="noopener" href="https://www.fiducian.com.au/">View